| ECHINODERMSSea urchins These are not very easy species to acclimatize. It is possible to keep one small

 prey with their long arms that emerge from a central disc, or microphages, in which

+case they feed on small organisms on the bed.
 The ophiuroids, sometimes called brittlestars and closely related to starfish,

 have articulated arms which allow them to move around quite quickly.
 These arms,